Latest News from the crematorium

 Have you seen our brochure:

-From 17th May 2021, the number of attendees at a funeral will be determined by how many people the venue can safely accommodate with social distancing measures in place.
+From 19th July 2021, the number of attendees at a funeral will not be restricted

 (on the Adur & Worthing Councils website)

-- Services will continue to last 40 minutes which takes into account the 5 minutes either side to enter and leave the chapel and 10 minutes for us to clean the chapel between services.
+- Services will continue to last 40 minutes which takes into account the 5 minutes either side to enter and leave the chapel.
+Communal singing and joint reading is now permitted.

 Hall of Remembrance: